Bridging Science and Story: Turning Data into Impactful Narratives

 Why attend

 Storytelling bridges the gap between scientific knowledge and public engagement, making complex ideas accessible, relatable, and impactful.
 This session will empower participants to translate conservation science into simple narratives, fostering deeper connections, inspiring action, and enhancing communication.
 By mastering storytelling, they can drive awareness, policy change, and meaningful community engagement.
+Sign up for this session

 Session Description